 Periodically inspect all burner flame holes with the heater running.
 All slotted burner flame holes should be open with yellow flame present.
 All round burner flame holes should be open with a small blue flame present.
 Some burner flame holes may become blocked by debris or rust, with no flame present.
 If so, turn off heater and let cool.
-Remove blockage.
+Either remove blockage or replace burner.
 Blocked burner flame holes will create soot.